RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4600-Evaluation-Board/Quickstart/README.md

   caption="nRF Connect App in Android and IOS"
 />

 2. Make sure the Bluetooth on your mobile is turned on.
 Open the application and scan for BLE devices.
-You will see all BLE devices in range in the scan list:
+You will see all the BLE devices in range in the scan list.

 <rk-img
   src="/assets/images/wisduo/rak4600-evaluation-board/quickstart/5.configuring-rak4600/rwpeihuyflhu65gopfml.jpg"